-Burning wet or unseasoned wood will create excess smoke emissions, tar deposits in the stove and chimney and will not produce a satisfactory heat output.
+Burning wet or unseasoned wood will create tar deposits in the stove and chimney and will not produce a satisfactory heat output.

 Only authorised smokeless fuels or dry wood logs may be legally burnt on this appliance in smoke control areas.